PennLINC/qsirecon/docs/models/dti.rst

-**Microstructural Changes with Aging**: DTI metrics suggest that aging involves loss of fiber integrity (lower FA) and increased water mobility (higher MD/apparent diffusion coefficient (ADC)).
+**Microstructural Changes with Aging**: DTI metrics suggest that aging involves loss of fiber integrity (lower FA) and increased water mobility (higher MD/apparent diffusion coefficient, ADC) :cite:p:`westlye2010`.
 In older adults, increased radial diffusivity is commonly observed, consistent with demyelination or degraded myelin packing, while axial diffusivity may also eventually decrease if axonal loss occurs.
-Longitudinal studies in elderly cohorts (e.g. over 60) have confirmed ongoing within-person FA declines annually :cite:p:`westlye2010`.
+Longitudinal studies in elderly cohorts (e.g. over 60) have confirmed ongoing within-person FA declines annually.
 These DTI changes correlate with cognitive slowing and executive function decline in many studies, highlighting DTI's value in tracking brain aging and its cognitive consequences.